-According to Statista, worldwide online furniture sales are expected to grow at an average annual growth rate of 11.9% between 2018 and 2022, resulting in a market volume of $294 billion in 2022.
+According to Statista, worldwide online furniture sales are expected to increase at an average annual growth rate of 11.9% between 2018 and 2022, resulting in a market volume of $294 billion in 2022.
 If retailers want to take a bigger piece of the pie, they have to focus on selling experiences, not just products.

-Importance of Visualization Strategy
+The Importance of Visualization Strategy

 Furniture retail is still very much omnichannel, and it requires both online and in-store interactions before the consumer is ready to buy.
-In fact, according to Marketing Land, it takes around six touch points both online and offline, before the consumer is prepared to pay for your product.
+In fact, according to Marketing Land, it takes around six touch points, both online and offline, before the consumer is prepared to pay for your product.

 We’ve seen a huge advancement in product visualization in the last decade.